 The draft regulations still need to be passed by Parliament and Carers UK will provide further updates when this happens.
 We also expect guidance to be made available in advance of the legislation coming into force on 6 April 2024.

 The draft regulations come following the Act’s successful passage through parliament earlier this year – please see more details below:

-On 24 May 2023, the Carer’s Leave Bill, brought forward last year by Wendy Chamberlain MP, gained Royal Assent and became the Carer’s Leave Act meaning it will now become law.
+- On 24 May 2023, the Carer’s Leave Bill, brought forward last year by Wendy Chamberlain MP, gained Royal Assent and became the Carer’s Leave Act 2023.

-The Bill originated in the House of Commons last year.
+- The Bill originated in the House of Commons in 2022.
 On Friday 21 October 2022, the Bill passed through its first crucial step and secured Government support.
 On Wednesday 9 November 2022, the Bill went through more detailed examination and was successful at Committee Stage.
 The Bill was also successful at Report Stage and Third Reading on Friday 3 February 2023.

 About the Carer's Leave Bill - and Carers UK's support

 A right to Carer's Leave is an issue that Carers UK has campaigned on for a long time.
 Last June, this took a firm step forward with the introduction of a Private Members' Bill on Carer's Leave, by Wendy Chamberlain MP, the Liberal Democrat MP for North East Fife.
 Carers UK has worked closely with Wendy in the passing of the Bill, which gained Royal Assent and became the Carer’s Leave Act on 24 May 2023.